 READ MORE: Turkey's coup attempt captured in dramatic images

-Earlier on Thursday, a Turkish official talking to Reuters news agency claimed that a Turkish military attache in Bosnia was also missing, but this claim was swiftly denied by Turkey's embassy in the country.
+Earlier on Thursday, a Turkish official talking to Reuters news agency claimed that a Turkish military attache in Bosnia is also missing, but this claim was swiftly denied by Turkey's embassy in the country.

 "Turkey's military attache in Bosnia was not called to Ankara, he is doing his business as usual," a press officer from the embassy said on Thursday, adding that there was only one Turkish military attache in Bosnia.